 - planning and preparing lessons and courses for pupils;

-- delivering and preparing lessons and courses for pupils;
+- delivering and preparing lessons to pupils;

 - assessing the development, progress and attainment of pupils